China bristling, Spain seeks to curb its judges' international rights clout

 TIBETAN MONK

-The Spanish case - brought eight years ago by Tibetan groups in Spain and a Tibetan monk who has Spanish nationality - would be almost impossible to pursue if the rules are changed.
+The Spanish case - brought eight years ago by Tibetan groups in Spain and a Tibetan monk who has Spanish nationality - would be almost impossible to pursue if the rules were changed as the PP proposes.

 China's Foreign Ministry said on Tuesday the judge's ruling was a "mistaken action."
-China hopes Spain can "appropriately deal with" the issue, spokeswoman Hua Chunying said.
+China hopes Spain can "appropriately deal with' the issue, spokeswoman Hua Chunying said at a daily news briefing.

 "Whether or not this issue can be appropriately dealt with is related to the healthy development of ties," she said.